-In fact, many of them will offer free bets to players first visiting their sites.
+In fact, many of them will offer bonus to players first visiting their sites.
 After all, what’s more welcoming than the chance at winning something for nothing?

-Below is a guide to how free bets work at online sportsbooks.
+Below is a guide to how bonus work at online sportsbooks.
 Hopefully, you can use this guide to extract maximum value from all the terrific offers out there.

-At first glance, a free bet may seem a bit fanciful.
+At first glance, a bonus may seem a bit fanciful.
 You may wonder whether or not these bets are truly free.

 In short, yes they are!
 They offer you the opportunity to place a wager without any risk to your money or assets.

 Should the bet lose, then that’s the end of it.
 If the bet wins, however, you get to keep the proceeds.

 However, there are two important caveats of bonus to discuss.
 The first proviso is that bonus are definitively not cash.
 It is not possible to withdraw the value of a bonus as real dollars at any time.

 The second thing to know is that if you win a bonus, you won’t get the stake from the bonus as part of the payout.
 If that’s confusing, see the example below.